World War: Campaign for Eastland

 “We are not fighters.
 We are warriors,” Sword Miquel said.

 “So be it,” Sword Miquel said.
 “When I next see you, the Hammidi will be no more.”

 Sword Miquel and Sword Tomas left the little shop.
 The old men watched them leave.
 The pickup truck started and drove out of town.

 Habib said, “They are fools.”

 “I do not know who they think they are.”

 “It doesn’t matter.
 We will call out the men and go forth to war.
-We will nip at their heels like jackals taking down a buffalo.
+We will nip at their heels like wolves taking down a buffalo.
 By tomorrow, another army will have left its bones on our land.”

 One of the old men reached into his pocket and pulled out a cell phone.
 He talked into it for a minute.
 When he was done, he closed the phone.
 “I called my son, Saladar.
 He will get the fighters together.”